mgdelacroix/mgdelacroix.github.io/content/post/deploying-a-python-script.md

 author = "Miguel de la Cruz"
 +++

 Lately I've been writing a lot of python to script some common processes in a large infrastructure.
 Those scripts require some python libraries which are not part of the standard library nor installed by default in all systems.
-For example, I love how [docopt](http://docopt.org/) manages the arguments of a python script, or using the YAML format for my config files instead of INI.
+For example, I love how [docopt](http://docopt.org/) manages the arguments of a python script, or using the `YAML` format for my config files instead of `INI`.

 During the development stage, I usually manage those dependencies using `pip` and `virtualenv`, but I would like my deployment to require only `python3` installed in the remote machine.